Alexander Karpekov Alexander Karpekov

 Latest News

-Transformer Explainer accepted to AAAI'25 Demo track
+Transformer Explainer accepted to CHI'26 conference in Barcelona.

-Featured Projects and Publications
+Featured Projects & Publications

 An interactive visualization tool that helps users understand how transformer models work through hands-on experimentation and real-time feedback.